TC Electronic Rottweiler – Filthiest Dirt Box

 I hope you enjoyed the demo video!
 Let’s continue with the review section.

-You may be asking why on earth someone would use a Strat with this kind of hi-gain pedal.
-The only goal was to feature as many guitars as possible so you can really hear how this crazy hi-gain pedal reacts with each of them.
-I think even with a simple chord progression played on a Strat, this pedal surprisingly can add a lot of character while still allowing us to hear the strings separately.
+You may be asking why on earth someone would use a Strat with this kind of high-gain pedal.
+The only goal was to feature as many guitars as possible, so you can really hear how this crazy hi-gain pedal reacts with each of them.
+I think even with a simple chord progression played on a Strat, this pedal can surprisingly add a lot of character while still allowing us to hear the strings separately.

 Check out TC Electronic Röttweiler on Reverb here